WICG/inert/README.md

   Something like `document.makeInert(el)`.

   This would require waiting for script execution before parts of the page became inert, which can take some time.

+## Wait, doesn't "inert" mean something else?

+Yes, the word "inert" is used in the phrase ["associated inert template document"](associated inert template document).

+As of 14 July 2016, the [HTML Living Standard document](https://html.spec.whatwg.org/) contains 60 instances of the word "inert"; 4 times used in the sense referred to above, and 56 times used in the sense described by the proposed `inert` attribute.

 ## Notes on the polyfill